owfrappier/VirtualDJ_Chords_Injection/README.md

 ![Chord Detection Preview](docs/preview.png)

 This tool analyzes your audio files (AIFF, WAV, FLAC, etc.), applies fine pitch detection and correction to **A=440 Hz**, and writes chords as POI markers directly into VirtualDJ.
+It also creates an automatic fine pitch POI so tracks can be played closer to A=440 Hz, making them easier to use with external instruments such as synths, VSTs, or piano.

 ---